NORTH WEST ISLAND TRIPS No. 1 & 2

 … The two trips tend to merge together

-North West Island is the largest coral cay in the Capricorn Group with surrounding reef, dense tall pisonia forest, nesting turtles and seabirds.
+North West Island is the largest coral cay in the Capricorn Group with a surrounding reef, tall dense pisonia forest, nesting turtles and seabirds.
 It is located north-east of Gladstone.
 There is self-sufficient camping but be sure to take water and a fuel stove.
 Campsite bookings are necessary.
 You need a boat to use to fully enjoy it.

 Early in the morning, the island loomed up on the horizon.
 It arose as a thin green sliver of trees on an azure blue sea.
 It floated between sea and sky indicated by a wheeling mass of black birds in the lighter sky.
 These were nesting mutton birds and noddy terns, so we soon discovered.